mackfi/musaic/README.md

 ## Overview

-This is a music web application modeled after YouTube Music, which is my music app of choice.
+This is a music web application loosely modeled after YouTube Music, which is my music app of choice for anyone who was curious.

-Open https://ytmusic-clone-mackfi.vercel.app/ to view the current deployment.
+Open https://musaic.online to view the current deployment.

 ## Notes